How long has Cell Dogs been in the business of training dogs?

 How do you review adoption applications?

-We will call to chat with you about the dog you have selected.
+We will call to chat with you about the dog you have selected if we believe he or she is the right fit for you and your family.
 We want to ensure that everyone’s personalities and energy levels are compatible.
 In taking the time to discuss your needs, we do our best to match you with a dog that will make you happy.
 We have successfully adopted hundreds of dogs to individuals with all types of housing and lifestyle arrangements.

 What requirements does the adopter need to meet?